LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

 This is tricky because of potential nested expressions and also because of skipping states (e.g. with ? or \*).
 The Thompson construction first converts the pattern to postfix notation.
 It then uses a stack to keep track of the start and end states.
-For my implementation here, I've stored all the states in the vector _states_, and the stack holds the indices of each state in that vector.
+For my implementation here, I've stored all the states in the vector `states` and the stack holds the indices of each state in that vector.
 These indices are referred to as "state IDs" in the code.
 Then depending on the input symbol, a different action is taken.

 {% highlight c++ %}
-vector<char> NonDeterministicFiniteAutomation::convert_pattern(vector<int> pattern){
+vector<char> NonDeterministicFiniteAutomation::convert_pattern(vector<int> pattern)
+{
     vector<char> fragments;
     fragments.push_back(BLANK); //implicit conversion to char
     fragments.push_back('*');